Select Page

 Dahlia Unwins new

-The classic Dahlia Unwins new to raise from seed producing bushy free flowering plants reaching 60cm(24in) tall with single to semi-double 3in flowers produced across a wide range of colours.
+Dahlia Unwins new The classic to raise from seed producing bushy free flowering plants reaching 60cm(24in) tall with single to semi-double 3in flowers produced across a wide range of colours.
 Will flower late into autumn until the first frost.
 A half-hardy annual that will form tubers and re-grow the following year in milder areas.

-Cultivation Advice For Dahlia Unwins new
+Cultivation Advice

 • Choose a sunny area with well-draining soil.
 Dahlias thrive in full sun, receiving at least 6-8 hours of sunlight daily.